-- identify common appliances that run on electricity - construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers - identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery - recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit - recognise some common conductors and insulators, and associate metals with being good conductors.
+- · identify common appliances that run on electricity - construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers - identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery - recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit - recognise some common conductors and insulators, and associate metals with being good conductors.

-WOW: Discuss all the things in class which would not be available to them without electricity.
+WOW suggestion: Discuss all the things in class which would not be available to them without electricity.

 LC1 Can you identify common appliances from home and school which run on electricity?
 LC2 Who was Lewis Latimer and why was he important?
-LC3 How can you create electrical circuits with switches, bulbs and buzzers and draw and label your circuits?
-LC4 Can you predict if a bulb will work or not in a given circuit and explain why/why not?
-(Show children complete and incomplete circuits.
+LC3 How can you create electrical circuits with switches, bulbs and buzzers and draw and label your circuits? (children explore components and make own circuits) LC4 Can you predict if a bulb will work or not in a given circuit and explain why/why not?
+(Show children complete and incomplete circuits children make predictions).
 LC5 What are conductors and insulators and how are they associated with electricity?
-LC6 Can you create an experiment to test if materials are conductors or insulators and record your findings?
-LC7 Reflection: Working as a team, can role play what happens in complete and incomplete electrical circuits.
+LC6 Can you create an experiment to test if materials are conductors or insulators and record your findings? (children could come up with question to investigate if given materials) LC7 Reflection: Working as a team, can role play what happens in complete and incomplete electrical circuits.